aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/pdfaccesspermissions/_index.md

 ---
 title: PdfAccessPermissions
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Contains a set of flags specifying which access permissions should be granted when the document is opened with user access.
+description:  Contains a set of flags specifying which access permissions should be granted when the document is opened with user access.
 type: docs
 weight: 407